otsku/Simple-rally-results/README.md

 # curly-goggles

+The Api I used is now broken.
+I'm trying to contact the Api creator so I know if this project is doomed. :(

 This is my exercise work project for school course.<br />
 With this app you can browse wrc results.<br />